Hoping to attend the Québec Winter Carnival in 2020? See below for a full guide on how to make the most of the

 In past years, seeing the mammouth snow sculptures of the International Snow Sculpture Contest was always a huge Carnaval highlight.
 This year, they seem to be placing the emphasis on ice sculptures instead, with 30 ice sculptures crafted by Sculptures Lepire, themed with “popular animals” AKA beloved cartoon characters like Ratatouille, Babar, and Paddington Bear!
 You can find them scattered all around Old Québec, particularly in the adorable little neighbourhood of Petit Champlain.

 6. Scope out a night parade on Grande Allée

 In 2020, there will be two night parades on February 8 and February 15 from 7-9pm along Grande Allée.

-While I never got to see one of these for myself, I’ve heard from multiple people that these things are larger than life, with tons of cool lit-up floats and a contagious buzz in the air.
-For 2020, they’re reprising the renewed version of the parade which debuted last year, with five scenes featuring different artistic disciplines with moving performances ft. circus/media arts, a rock show and even some pyrotechnics thrown in for good measure.
-Definitely put this event on your list of Carnavale things to do!
+While I didn’t get to see the parade on my first visit in 2014, I got to see it this year and it completely blew my expectations out of the water!
+Long story short, for 2020, they’re reprising the renewed version of the parade which debuted last year, with five scenes featuring different artistic disciplines with moving performances ft. circus/media arts, a rock show and even some pyrotechnics thrown in for good measure.

 7. Get your swimmers on and take a snow bath

 In 2020, the St Hubert Snow Bath will cost $10 and take place on Sunday, February 16, 2020.

 That’s right, during one special day during Carnaval, Canada’s boldest and most insane will brave the freezing temperatures to take snow baths in their swimsuits at the annual St-Hubert Snow Bath.
 Don’t worry, a mandatory warm-up is included…. and so is an eyeful of many half-naked people, if that sweetens the deal…

 NOTE: You need to register for this event beforehand and be 18+.
 Click here for more info.